renesugar/movenotes/README.md

 [filterurls](https://github.com/renesugar/filterurls) is used to filter URLs from text files to be moved to GMail or Joplin as notes.

+[twitter-to-sqlite](https://github.com/dogsheep/twitter-to-sqlite) is used to extract Twitter likes via the Twitter API.

+[jq](https://github.com/stedolan/jq) is used to format JSON files.

 # Usage

 ## Extract Apple Notes